cisagov/ScubaGear/baselines/defender.md

 User impersonation protection SHOULD be enabled for sensitive accounts in both the standard and strict preset policies.

 <!--Policy: MS.DEFENDER.2.1v1; Criticality: SHOULD -->
 - _Rationale:_ User impersonation, especially of users with access to sensitive or high-value information and resources, has the potential to result in serious harm.
 Impersonation protection mitigates this risk.
-By configuring impersonation protection in both preset policies, administrators ensure all email recipients are protected from impersonated emails, regardless of whether they are added to the standard or strict policy.
+By configuring impersonation protection in both preset policies, administrators can help protect email recipients from impersonated emails, regardless of whether they are added to the standard or strict policy.
 - _Last modified:_ June 2023
 - _Note:_ The standard and strict preset security policies must be enabled to protect accounts.